GRE Exam Pattern and Syllabus: What is the Syllabus of GREUpdated on 21 September, 2022

 b) Argument Analysis

-The verbal reasoning section is structured to test the taker’s proficiency of reasoning from incomplete data, interpret the author’s perspective, and draw conclusions from presented communication.
-The taker should be able to highlight major and minor points of relevance from the given body of text, summarize it, and establish relationships between the words and ideas.
+The GRE® verbal syllabus is structured to test the taker's reasoning proficiency from incomplete data, interpret perspectives, and draw conclusions from presented communication.
+The test taker should be able to highlight major and minor points of relevance from the given body of text, summarize it, and establish relationships between words and ideas.
 Following are the topics covered under the verbal syllabus:

 a) Verb Tense